shivanshjoshi08/Natwest-HackX-Submission/README.md

     GOOGLE_API_KEY="AIza..."
     ```

-### 3. Running the Application
+### 3. Run the Application

-Once the installation is complete, run the following command in your terminal:
+After the installation is complete, run this command in your terminal:

 ```bash
 streamlit run app.py